 => "0"

-March 4, 2012, Russian hacker Egor Homakov disclosed a mass assignment vulnerability that could let an attacker masquerade as any github user.
+March 4, 2012, Russian hacker Egor Homakov disclosed a mass assignment vulnerability that could let an attacker masquerade as any GitHub user.
+As you can imagine, this was extraordinarily problematic.

 I bet you've written code like this hundreds of times: